rmcgranaghan/awesome-multihazard/README.md

   ### Natural Hazards

   ### Risk
+  _note: risk is the combination of the probability of occurrence of a natural phenomenon and the magnitude of the consequences (likelihood multiplied by consequence)_

   -   _[Routledge Handbook of Risk Studies](https://www.routledge.com/Routledge-Handbook-of-Risk-Studies/Burgess-Alemanno-Zinn/p/book/9780367335922?srsltid=AfmBOoqwQaGMY2V811wwFObgBEYXH--VFzGMYGTlfnKF08HDT9Rc5-vq)_,  Edited By Adam Burgess, Alberto Alemanno, Jens Zinn (2016).

   ### Exposure and Vulnerability